-Non-Discrimination: St. Mary School recruits and admits students of any race, color, gender or ethnicity to all its rights, privileges, programs, and activities.
-In addition, the school will not discriminate on the basis of gender, race, ethnicity, religious affiliation, English proficiency or disability in the administration of its educational programs and extracurricular activities.
+Non-Discrimination and Reasonable Accommodation Procedure: St. Mary School recruits and admits students of any race, color, gender or ethnicity to all its rights, privileges, programs, and activities.
+In addition, the school will not discriminate on the basis of gender, race, ethnicity, religious affiliation, or English proficiency in the administration of its educational programs and extracurricular activities.
+Students shall not be denied admission to a school because of a disability unless this disability seriously impairs the student's ability to complete successfully the school's academic program, or unless the school cannot provide sufficient care or make reasonable accommodation for the disabled child.
 Furthermore, the school is not intended to be an alternative to court or administrative agency ordered, or public-school initiated desegregation.
 The school is open to students of families who sincerely seek the religious nature of our program.
 While preference is given to parish members, others are welcome as space allows.
 New admissions are subject to the approval of the Principal who will exercise discretion so as to assure enrollment for good and proper reasons, consistent with the school's philosophy and mission.
 St. Mary School will not enroll a student for whom financial obligations to this or other schools of the Diocese remain unpaid.

 Office Hours and Purpose: The school office is open on days that school is in session from 7:30AM-3:30PM.
 The purpose of the school office and office staff are to serve students, faculty, staff, parents, and visitors with school related matters during school hours, while keeping the school environment safe.
-All visitors, including school parents, MUST check in at the office.
+All visitors, including school parents, must check in at the office.